LucianoGanga/koa-restify-mongoose/README.md

 Easily create a flexible REST interface for mongoose models in KOA.

 This is the first REST interface with restify and mongoose made for KOA.
-It's a fork from the original module [express-restify-mongoose/](https://florianholzapfel.github.io/express-restify-mongoose/)
+It's a fork from the original module [express-restify-mongoose/](https://florianholzapfel.github.io/express-restify-mongoose/) by florianholzapfel.

 Note: This module started with version 3.0.1 of the express repository.
 So, just to keep both versions number aligned, this module will start with the same version.